1. Understanding Homesteaders Co-op’s Limitations as a Venue

 - The seller did not ship the item(s) according to their processing time or the date agreed upon in email communications with the buyer.

-If Homesteaders Co-op determines that an item is not as described, the seller will be required to refund the original shipping and return shipping, in addition to the cost of the item.
+If a seller determines that an item is not as described, the seller will be required to refund the original shipping and return shipping, in addition to the cost of the item.

 Some disputes don’t qualify for filing a complaint with Homesteaders Co-op.
 These include: